 How to Organize Your Content Files

 Antora employs both convention and configuration to aggregate content and generate your site.
-Before you begin setting up or migrating your repositories, let’s review some key concepts that could impact how you organize your documentation projects and content files to work with Antora.
+Before setting up or migrating your repositories, let’s review some key concepts that could impact how you organize your documentation projects and content files to work with Antora.

 In order to fetch source files from multiple and multi-use repositories, Antora requires that the documentation files be:

 Antora decouples source files from their storage locations after it collects them.
 For all intents and purposes, the origin of each file is irrelevant.
 In other words, Antora never goes back to the filesystem or git repository to read the file once it’s discovered and loaded.
-Antora bases all of its file operations on this virtual filesystem (VFS) it creates after it collects the files.
+Antora bases all of its file operations on the virtual filesystem (VFS) it creates after it collects the files.

 So how does a file get this metadata?
 All files in the same content source root inherit the component name and version from the component version descriptor file, named antora.yml.
 These descriptor files help Antora sort and organize all of the collected source files into component versions.
 You can think of a component version as all of the documentation for a version of a project.
-For example, you’re reading a page in the Antora 3.0.0-alpha.7 component version right now.
+For example, you’re reading a page in the Antora 3.0.0-alpha.10 component version right now.